r3e-network/neo_service_layer/docs/trigger-service.md

 ## Overview

 The Trigger Service is a critical component of the Neo Service Layer that enables event-driven automation.
 It allows users to define conditions that, when met, automatically execute predefined actions.
-This capability is similar to the Chainlink Keeper functionality but specifically designed for the Neo N3 blockchain ecosystem.
+This capability is specifically designed for the Neo N3 blockchain ecosystem.

 ## Key Features